jarrodmillman/pose-stats/description.md

 1. Better software engineering practices for academically trained statisticians writing software both in `R` and Python.

-2. Establishment of new, well-engineered and robust APIs (building on the success of `sklearn`'s simple but powerful API \cite{sklearn_api}) for implementation of cutting-edge statistical methodology in different modeling paradigms.
+2. New, well-engineered, and robust APIs implementing cutting-edge statistical methodology in different modeling paradigms.

-3. Cross-pollination between `R` and Python statistical software communities.
-The current state sees `R` with mostly small development groups with Python leaning toward larger groups.
-Meeting in this middle ground will necessitate communication between the groups.
+3. Cross-pollination between the `R` and Python statistical software communities.

 ## Societal Needs and Broader Impact